 4 credits.
 4 hours.
 (Lecture 4 HOURS.)
-Prerequisites: MATH 31 with a grade of C or better, or satisfactory score on the math placement test.
+Prerequisites: MATH 31 with a grade of S or satisfactory score on the math placement test.
 Fundamental principles and concepts of classical and modern physics, astronomy, chemistry and earth science, and their relationships.
 (MOTR PHYS 110)

-PHYS 104L FOUNDATIONS OF PHYSICAL SCIENCE WITH LAB
+PHYS 104L FOUNDATIONS OF PHYSICAL SCIENCE

+WITH LAB

-Prerequisites: MATH 31 with a grade of C or better, or satisfactory score on the math placement test.
+Prerequisites: MATH 31 with a grade of S or satisfactory score on the math placement test.
 Fundamental principles and concepts of classical and modern physics, astronomy, chemistry and earth science, and their relationships.
 Includes a lab component.
 (MOTR PHYS 110L)

-PHYS 106 GENERAL ASTRONOMY OF THE PHYS 106 GENERAL ASTRONOMY
+PHYS 106 GENERAL ASTRONOMY